January 29, 2024

 At this rate of growth, 2024 will see us reach the world's second terawatt of solar installations.
 To put this in perspective, the first global terawatt took 40 years to achieve.

-both in solar farms and on new build housing and in other infrastructure.
+On the ground, this means we can expect to see far more solar panels appearing, both in solar farms and on new build housing and in other infrastructure.
 This will be most evident in China who were responsible for 240 gigawatts over the previous year.

 Political Impact on solar panel development